CUBETIQ/litegen/docs/README.md

 # Lite Generator Package
+Make your new project with pre config data

 ## Cautious
 - We Recommend u to use this with a brand new project , or it will make a mess to ur exist project